goodlogik/ndmt-token/README.md

 # New Deal Media Token (NDMT)

-New Media Deal Token <sup>(NDMT)</sup> builds on ERC-20 token specification, adding a flexible time-lock model and a lightweight superuser interface.
+New Media Deal Token <sup>(NDMT)</sup> builds on an ERC-20 token specification with a flexible time-lock model and a lightweight superuser interface.

 #### Token Features
 - 💪Built on [Truffle](https://github.com/trufflesuite/truffle).